ICAO Equipment Codes

 Details

-Most discussions quickly devolve into a technical rabbit hole that you don’t know how far it will go, and afterward, you find yourself asking the same question at the beginning: “So what do I put on my flight plan?”
-It’s compounded by the fact that operators rarely revisit these topics, are in constant flux, and are redefined by FAA and international regulators.
-And, practically speaking, ATC doesn’t seem to care if you get it wrong.
+Entering the details into a flight plan seems basic, but the lack of understanding of what these codes mean leads to much confusion, and it's hard to get straight answers.
+After reading through the guidance material, you find yourself asking the same question you did at the beginning: "So what do I put on my flight plan?"
+It's compounded by the fact that operators rarely revisit these topics and are in constant flux and redefining by FAA and international regulators.
+And, practically speaking, as in my example, ATC doesn't seem to care if you get it wrong.

 ICAO